 If dentures fit your gums correctly, then natural gum suction can keep them in place.
 Some people prefer their dentures to be fitted with a fixture implant for greater control when speaking and eating.

 Denture technology has, over the past few decades, become a fine art.
 Dentures today are “personalised” to suit you and look completely natural.
 Our false teeth dentures are fabricated with high quality, award winning, life like, natural and strong Engima teeth from Schottlander.
-In 2004, Schottlander were honoured to receive the Queen’s Award for their Enigma Teeth and Denture System.
-To have a Queen’s Award is to be acknowledged as the best in your field”.
-Engima denture teeth have 27 different shapes of teeth available, with 17 different shades, so you really get the exact smile you wanted.
+In 2004, Schottlander were honoured to receive the Queen’s Award for their Enigma teeth and denture system.
+To have a Queen’s Award is to be acknowledged as the best in your field.
+Engima denture teeth have 27 different shapes of teeth available, with 17 different shades, so you really get the exact smile you want.

 Patients may feel a slight discomfort for the first few weeks as a complete denture wearer, especially while eating hard foods.
 Eating will take a little practice.
 Start with soft foods cut into small pieces.
 When you become more used to your denture, add other foods until you return to your normal diet.